Schützenpanzer Lang HS.30: Reliability problems

-A German soldier disembarks from an HS.30 by jumping over its side.
+A German soldier disembarks from a HS.30 by jumping over its side.

 After a series of substantial upgrades, the HS.30 was reported by the official investigation committee in the 1960s to meet the army's requirements "conditionally" ("bedingt").
 By 1965, approximately 65 percent of the vehicles were operational, and by 1968, this number had increased to 85 percent.
 However, the issues with the early models were so severe that the Ministry of Defence had to provide its own technical personnel to bring the AFVs to operational status.
 The evaluation report included expert testimony and listed several technical problems with the HS.30: